cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 applications MAY use an alternative hash\_to\_field function, provided it meets the following security requirements:

-- The function output MUST be a uniformly random field element.
+- The function MUST output field element(s) that are uniformly random except with bias at most 2^-k.

 - The function MUST NOT use rejection sampling.